-- [Project name, duration of involvement, job title] 50-70 words describing the project, your involvement and what you brought to the table. - [Project name, duration of involvement, job title] 50-70 words describing the project, your involvement and what you brought to the table. - [Project name, duration of involvement, job title] 50-70 words describing the project, your involvement and what you brought to the table.
+- [Project name, duration of involvement, job title] 50-70 words describing the project, your involvement and what you - [Project name, duration of involvement, job title] - 50-70 words describing the project, your involvement and what you brought to the table. - [Project name, duration of involvement, job title] 50-70 words describing the project, your involvement and what you brought to the table.